 If you die without having made a will, you are said to have died "intestate".
 If this happens, your next of kin will have to apply to the Supreme Court for Letters of Administration, which will allow them to distribute your estate in a certain way.
 If you are the next of kin of someone who has died intestate, you should seek legal advice.
-See the factsheet Distributing the Estate for more information.
+See our Distributing the Estate fact sheet for more information.

 Who can make a will?

 You can make a will if you are over 18 years of age and are of sound mind.
 You must know that you are making a will, understand the nature and effect of the proposed will and that you are distributing your property according to your own intentions.